SoumyadeepMukherjee/SoumyadeepMukherjee/README.md

 - 🔭 I’m a B.tech Undergrad, studying Information Technology in St. Thomas' College of Engineering & Technology, Kolkata
 - 🌱 Looking for Internships & Full-time roles
+- 💬 Currently hustling through Full Stack Web Development & Image processing using OpenCV
 - 👯 I’d love to collaborate on Web development projects
-- 💬 Currently hustling through Full Stack Web Development & Image processing using OpenCV.

 ### :coffee: Its an awesome feeling to see you here.
 Please do connect with me, who knows what we might build together! :smirk: